-Following heightened tensions in recent months between Washington and Iran, President Trump has now ended speculation over his stance towards the Joint Comprehensive Plan of Action (JCPOA) (the international deal reached on 15 July 2015 by which Iran agreed to limit its nuclear programme in return for the easing of economic sanctions (as discussed in further detail in our previous article).
+Following heightened tensions in recent months between Washington and Iran, President Trump has now ended speculation over his stance towards the Joint Comprehensive Plan of Action (JCPOA) (the international deal reached on 15 July 2015 by which Iran agreed to limit its nuclear programme in return for the easing of economic sanctions.

 JCPOA – US Position